Starlab: Starlab DF2 (Deep Future 2) Barcelona

 The surviving research division in Barcelona, Starlab DF2, or "Deep Future 2," adopted a different business strategy, focusing on specialized, direct contracts with ESA under support of the Catalan and Spanish Governments.
-Founded by Manel Adell, Giulio Ruffini, and Ana Maiques, Starlab Barcelona maintains the interdisciplinary spirit of Starlab Brussels, but focuses on neuroscience technologies and applications.
+Founded by Manel Adell, [Giulio Ruffini, and Ana Maiques,Barcelona maintains the interdisciplinary spirit of Starlab Brussels, but focuses on neuroscience technologies and applications.
 The lab has been awarded the Barcelona Innovation prize and other awards.
-It has produced spinoff Neuroelectrics.

 Spinoffs

 Some of the intellectual property generated by Starlab research projects was purchased by investors or continued at university and research centers worldwide.
 Philips purchased the intellectual property rights to intelligent clothing project i-wear, which won the Avantex 2000 Innovation Prize.
 Bioprocessors, a biotechnology spinoff, transitioned to Silicon Valley.
 Pajamanation, a global marketplace for outsourcing microjobs, launched in fifty countries in 2006.

 Starlab Barcelona (2000) currently focuses on applied research initiatives in neuroscience.
 Neuroelectrics is a spinoff from Starlab Barcelona (2011) developing brain stimulation solutions for the clinical sector.
 It is currently creating personalized computational brain stimulation technologies within the Neurotwin (AD) and Galvani (focal epilepsy) projects.